Peteradetula/peteradetula/data/servicesV2/3-design.md

 ### My design process includes

-Visual Design: I create high-fidelity mockups that bring your brand to life through carefully chosen typography, color palettes, and imagery that resonate with your target audience.
+Visual Design: I create high-fidelity mockups that bring your brand to life through carefully chosen typography, color palettes and imagery that resonate with your target audience.

 Interaction Design: I design smooth, meaningful interactions and micro-animations that guide users through your product and provide clear feedback for every action.